aidanwc/Covid-Sentiment/README.md

-# Covid-Sentiment
+# Covid Sentiment Tracker

-A Covid sentiment tracker that analyzes
-48,000 tweets everyday using Twitter's API and uses NLP to analyze the sentiment towards the virus based off of tweets.
+Covidsentiment.ca tracks how people are feeling about COVID-19 on Twitter by scraping nearly 50,000 tweets every single day.
+It uses NLP to analyze the tweets and assign a daily sentiment score.
+In addition, it tracks other metrics such as tweet breakdowns and the most mentioned phrases on Twitter of the hour.

 You can view the results [here](http://www.covidsentiment.ca)